XavierCodingClub/Orange-Web/README.md

 For this level we want you to include:

-- More than one page
+- More than one page (Hint: use href)
 - Use of css to spice up your website
 - Pictures(Only if you're comfortable), buttons
 - If your stuck for ideas try setting up your main page like this: ![](example.png 'Very rough mockup')